tripathi-gaurav/teen-patti/report.md

  is the highest straight run.
 Next comes A-K-Q, 2-A-K, K-Q-J and so on down to 4 -3-2, which is the lowest.
 - **Color flush:**  Three cards from the same suit.
 Ties are resolved by the fir st high card.
-If all card values are same, then suits are ranked from Spades \&g t; Diamond \&gt; Heart \&gt; Clubs.
 - **Pair:**  Two cards of the same value.
 Pair with higher rank dominates.
 If a tie still exists, then the value of third card decides the winner.
-If the game i s still tied, ranking of suits determines the winner (Spades \&gt; Diamond \&gt;
- Heart \&gt; Clubs).
 - **High card:**  First card with highest value determines the winner.
 If equal, then second high card is compared.
 If equal, then third high card is compared.
-If the game is tied, then ranking of card suit determines the winner (Spades \&g t; Diamond \&gt; Heart \&gt; Clubs).

 Below are definitions for some of the varying rules for our implementation: